 The ticket office and London-bound platform are on this side of the track.
 Cross the bridge for trains bound for Cambridge.
+A ticket machine is located on the London platform.
 Not all trains stop at all stations so, before boarding one, please check that it is scheduled to stop at your intended destination.

-This route description, last updated 19 May 2022, was downloaded from www.hundredparishes.org.uk where you can find many more walks and further information about Newport and Wendens Ambo.
+This route description, last updated 18 May 2022, was downloaded from www.hundredparishes.org.uk where you can find many more walks and further information about Newport, Saffron Walden and Wendens Ambo.